Master of Public Policy (MPP)

 Institute on Healthcare Systems

-Students in the health policy concentration benefit from access to research faculty in the Institute on Healthcare Systems (IHS), part of Heller’s Schneider Institutes for Health Policy and Research.
+Students in the health policy track benefit from access to research faculty in the Institute on Healthcare Systems (IHS), part of Heller’s Schneider Institutes for Health Policy and Research.
 IHS is home to some of the nation’s leading experts in health policy research, and is dedicated to providing rigorous technical solutions to policymakers and other stakeholders who are striving to improve quality, efficiency, and value.

 Course Requirements